richardschoen/howtostuff/installmariadbonibmi.md

 # Allow remote user access for MariaDB database development

+By default all MariaDB server access can only be done from apps running natively on the IBM i server using the localhost host name or 127.0.0.1 IP address.

-Allow remote access to server from any host for the MariaDB root user ***for development*** by running the ***mysql*** PASE command.
+You can allow remote access to the MariaDB server from any host for the MariaDB root user orother users ***for development*** by running the ***mysql*** PASE command and a few related SQL commands.
 Make sure you know your MariaDB root user and password.
-You will be prompted for your password.
+You will be prompted for your password when you run the ***mysql*** command.
 ```
 /QOpenSys/pkgs/bin/mysql -u root -p
 ```